 Retail is clearly one of the most severely impacted industries by the pandemic.
 In the past six months, retailers and consumer goods manufacturers across the United States have dealt with fast-changing consumer buying patterns and numerous setbacks in ensuring smooth business operations.

-What will be the Delivery Trends in 2020?
+What will be the Hyperlocal Delivery Market Trends in 2020?

 The pandemic has changed the way millions of Americans live, the way they work, the way they shop; and even the things they shop!
 As people hibernated indoors, online stockpiling of essentials skyrocketed, and the demand for fast and safe home deliveries increased tremendously.
 At the same time, to avoid crowded supermarkets, people are going for contactless shopping alternatives such as Buy Online, Pick Up In-Store (BOPIS), Click & Collect or Grab & Go.

 Hyperlocal delivery is also emerging as a growing trend in America’s retail market, as more and more storekeepers are now adopting multichannel strategies to cater to customer demands.
 While big-scale E-commerce companies initially struggled to fulfill demands, local retailers stepped up to deliver groceries, fresh fruits, veg and meat, and other household items to people’s doorsteps during the lockdown.
 In unusual circumstances, local supermarkets and grocery stores were the most dependable source of essentials.

 In simple terms, a hyperlocal delivery business is an on-demand delivery service, wherein products are sourced and delivered within a small radius, usually within a few miles.

 When a consumer places an order, the logistics provider procures the listed items from a local grocer situated near the customer’s address and completes the delivery within a couple of hours from placing the order.
 It is safe, fast, and highly convenient for the customer.